Email Closing Lines

 Thanks to the recency effect, people have the best recall for the last items on a list.
 You can credit this phenomenon for the bizarre purchases you make after forgetting your shopping list at home -- rather than remembering the most essential items (milk, cheese, bread), you usually remember whichever items you’d written down last (like teriyaki sauce and ice cream.)

-If you write a powerful last line, the recency effect will amplify its impact.
+If you write powerful sales email closing lines, the recency effect will amplify its impact.
 Not only will your message be more memorable, but your prospects will be more motivated to respond.
-Read on for 23 ideas for closing strong (and check out these terrible email closing lines so you know how not to end a message).
+Read on for ideas for closing strong (and check out these terrible email closing lines so you know how not to end a message).

 A well-chosen question can turn a one-way exchange into a dialogue -- and talking with your prospect is always better than talking at them.